Special Area Management Planning

 The two CHAs are managed according to the Kachemak Bay and Fox River Flats Critical Habitat Areas Management Plan, which was adopted in 1993.
 The Goals and Policies of the plan provide long-term guidance to the Division of Habitat's special area permitting decisions within the CHAs (5 AAC 95) and ADF&G's other management decisions.
 The plan's Resource Inventory serves as a reference for the area's abundant resources and diverse uses.
 The plan does not set harvest regulations for fish or wildlife populations, which fall under the authority of the Boards of Fish and Game, respectively.
 Instead, the management plan focuses on activities and uses of the CHAs that impact fish and wildlife habitat.

 Public scoping was completed in November 2016.
 The multi-agency planning team will conduct a series of meetings to update the plan to reflect the needs of the CHAs' habitat as well as its users.
 The results of the planning team's efforts will be released as a public review draft, and further input from the public will be taken into account in developing the final draft of the plan.
 Once the revised Kachemak Bay and Fox River Flats Critical Habitat Areas Management Plan has been approved by the Alaska Department of Law, ADNR, and ADF&G, its goals and policies are adopted into regulation by reference (5 AAC 95), and will guide future activities and uses on the CHAs.

 Planning Team Meetings

-This meeting is an agency staff working meeting.
+These meetings are agency staff working meetings.
 These meetings will be open for members of the public to observe for the purpose of maintaining transparency in the plan revision process.
 However, there will not be opportunities for the public to participate in the discussion.
 A public review draft of the revised plan will be available for comment at the end of the revision process.
 Please contact 267-2122 or email@example.com prior to the day of the meeting with any questions.

 Public Scoping Results